bitfactory-software/anyxx/docs/terms_and_definitions.md

 ### erased versus concrete lifetime holders
 An erased lifetime holder holds no compiletime information about the "holded" object.
-Only if the holder is decoratet with some "virtual meta data", there is a dynamic and safe cast of the void pointer to conrete pointer possible.
+Only if the holder is decoratet with some "virtual meta data", there is a dynamic and safe cast of the void pointer to conrete pointer possible. virtual_void has two kinds of such meta data:
+- typeid
+- m_table
 A concrete lifetime holdder delivers the a pointer to an object of type, with which the object was constructed.
-A concrete lifeteime holder can alwayes be converted in an aerased lifetime holder.
+A concrete lifeteime holder can alwayes be converted in an erased lifetime holder.

 ### static cast vs dynamic cast
 - A static cast